Manycore parallel computing for a hybridizable discontinuous Galerkin nested multigrid method: Basis functions

 \section{Basis functions}

-We select a tensor product basis for the space $ {Q}^p$.
+We select a tensor product basis for the space $\mathbb{Q}^p(K)$.
 To easily facilitate high order approximations, we invoke a nodal basis with nodes that correspond to roots of Jacobi polynomials (Gauss-Legendre-Lobotto (GLL)).

-Various operators in the HDG discretization and multigrid method may require evaluation of the nodal basis at points that are not be nodal.
+Various operators in the HDG discretization and multigrid method may require evaluation of the nodal basis at points that are not nodal.
 Some authors use a modal--nodal transformation to deal with such evaluations (see \cite{karniadakis1999spectral}).
 Another technique is to simply use the fast and stable \textit{barycentric interpolation} (see \cite{BerrutT04}).
 This allows one to stay in the Lagrange basis and not have to resort to a generalized Vandermonde matrix.
 That is, barycentric interpolation allows for the stable evaluation of the Lagrange basis at any point in its domain.
 Given $N$ grid points, the setup cost is $\mathcal{O}(N^2)$ to generate the barycentric weights, and a $\mathcal{O}(N)$ cost for each evaluation.
 Due do the discontinuous nature of the HDG approximation, evaluations occur element-wise, so the stability of barycentric interpolation is perhaps more important than cost of revaluation.
 Since barycentric interpolation allows for arbitrary evaluation, one can select quadrature points that differ from the nodal interpolation points.
+Below we introduce the barycentric interpolation formula used in this work.